 Bill Baggs Cape Florida State Park

 After crossing the bridge to Key Biscayne, you’ll find a rustic beach soaked in natural beauty.
-Bill Baggs Cape Florida State Park is one of the biggest beaches on this list, complete with a bevy of nature trails that show off the stunning local environment.
+Bill Baggs Cape Florida State Park is one of the biggest beaches on this list, with a bevy of nature trails showing off the stunning local environment.